VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 When you encountered a tedious, boring task, how would you deal with it and motivate yourself to complete it?
+Create deadlines to myself.
+Find ways of making the task a little more interesting inside its area, maybe the team might help for that matter.

 What have you done in the past to make a client satisfied/happy?
 I listen to them.